SynAgent: Generalizable Cooperative Humanoid Manipulation via Solo-to-Cooperative Agent Synergy: Related Work

 \subsection{Motion Imitation and Retargeting}

-Physics-based motion imitation learns control policies via reinforcement learning to track reference motions in simulation, enabling physically plausible behaviors, as demonstrated by prior work such as DeepMimic~\cite{peng2018deepmimic}and Mimickit~\cite{peng2025mimickit}, which commonly adopts policy optimization methods like PPO~\cite{schulman2017proximal}.
-Its greatest value lies in building a bridge from the digital virtual world to the real physical world.
-By simply constructing motions, motion imitation can be used to drive agents to perform in physical environments.
-It successfully decomposes complex robotic tasks into two subtasks generation and imitation.
-Prior work has demonstrated compelling results in structured settings, such as text-to-motion generation~\cite{yao2025physiinter}, sports-related interactions~\cite{luo2024smplolympics,wang2024skillmimic,haarnoja2024learning} and object transportation~\cite{bae2023pmp}, often by leveraging imitation learning and task-specific motor skills.
-However, HOHI imitation, especially for humanoid agents with hands, remains an unsolved problem, and we have made a preliminary attempt.
-Prior to this, \cite{zhang2023simulation} achieved handless HOHI motion imitation, but it was limited to imitation only.
-In this paper, we go further and use the knowledge learned from imitation to achieve more complex trajectory controlling.
+Physics-based motion imitation learns control policies to track reference motions in simulation, as demonstrated by prior work such as DeepMimic~\cite{peng2018deepmimic}and Mimickit~\cite{peng2025mimickit}, which commonly adopts policy optimization methods like PPO~\cite{schulman2017proximal}.
+Owing to motion imitation, robotic tasks are decomposed into two subtasks: generation and imitation.
+Prior work demonstrated compelling results in specialized scenarios, such as human interaction generation~\cite{yao2025physiinter,jiao2026hitmm}, sport interactions~\cite{luo2024smplolympics,wang2024skillmimic,haarnoja2024learning} and object transportation~\cite{bae2023pmp}. \cite{zhang2023simulation} achieved handless HOHI motion imitation, but we go further and use the knowledge learned from imitation to achieve more complex trajectory controlling.

 Motion retargeting aims to adapt existing motion data to new embodiments or actors.
 Recent works~\cite{kim2016retargeting, zhang2024skinned} have achieved impressive progress in this domain, but most of them are not directly designed for scalable multi-human interaction scenarios.
 For instance, Tairan et al.~\cite{he2024learning} primarily focus on retargeting motions to robotic, without addressing human–object interaction.
 Meanwhile, methods such as OmniRetarget~\cite{yang2025omniretarget} and SPIDER~\cite{pan2025spider} extend retargeting to human-object and are capable of handling interactive motions.
-But they do not support coordinated retargeting across multiple interacting characters.
-In contrast, we use interaction-preserving retargeting to refine and enhance HOHI data, enabling effective optimization of multi-character interactions.
+But we use interaction-preserving retargeting to refine and enhance \textbf{HOHI} data, enabling effective optimization of multi-character interactions.